Murder of Shao Tong: Arrest and charges

 In an April 2015 CNN article about the case, Shao's father asked that Chinese and American authorities cooperate and share information to help capture Li and bring him to trial.
 He said that a few weeks earlier, the Iowa City police had told him that the Johnson County district attorney's office had charged Li with first-degree murder and issued an arrest warrant.
 Under Iowa law, prosecutors may in certain circumstances keep the existence of a warrant and any related indictment secret until after the arrest is made, and they did not confirm whether they had done so in Li's case.

-Cooperation between the Chinese and American police eventually did increase.
+Cooperation between the Chinese and American police did eventually increase.
 The Wenzhou police began monitoring Li around the same time.
 While they were occasionally able to find his whereabouts, he usually disappeared before they could get him under surveillance.
 They also lacked any evidence to charge him, since they were waiting for information from Iowa.

-Later in April, however, investigators from China flew to Iowa and, accompanied by their American counterparts, interviewed witnesses and studied the crime scene.
+Later in April, investigators from China flew to Iowa and, accompanied by their American counterparts, interviewed witnesses and studied the crime scene.
 They returned to China with this evidence.
 In mid-May Li turned himself in to authorities in Wenzhou.
 Using the evidence from Iowa, agents from the Bureau of Criminal Investigation developed a case against him while Li remained in detention.
 At the end of June the Ministry of Public Security announced Li's formal arrest on a charge of intentional murder.

 Li faced execution.
 Under Iowa law, the mandatory sentence would be life without parole.